 When she meets stubborn and assertive neurosurgeon Ryle, the sparks fly instantly, but she can’t help but be haunted by a love long past.
 When the subject of her fascination, Atlas, suddenly turns up expectantly, Lilly realises that everything she’s built with Ryle may now be in jeopardy.
-Sounds almost as thrilling as playing at River Belle Casino!
+Sounds almost as thrilling as trying your luck at River Belle Casino!

 The Thorn Birds by Colleen McCullogh

 Set on Drogheda, a fictional sheep station in the Australian Outback, The Thorn Birds is a best-selling novel written by Australian author Colleen McCullogh and first published in 1977.

 Spanning 1915-1969, this romantic saga follows the Cleary family across decades and focuses on only-daughter Meggie and the forbidden love she shares with a priest.
 As the bestselling book in Australian history, the novel has sold more than 33 million copies worldwide.